ut-computing/easel/README.md

 ## TODO

+- I've been assuming user pulls or pushes from the course's root directory.
+Need to search for the component dirs
 - multiple courses (i.e., sections).
     - implicit iteration
         - push: pushes to all courses, unless specified (e.g., -c 02)